matteoAquilani95/InfoVis/Project_2/Readme.md

 If the data are not correctly loaded, follow the procedure below:
 	about:config -> privacy.file_unique_origin -> set the variable to False

+# Start Project
+To start the project, it’s necessary open the Main.html file in the browser.

+NB: the project was implemented on a 2560x1600 screen, so it’s likely that on screens with lower resolution a correct display will not be obtained.
+In this case we recommend reducing the page zoom to 90%.

 # User Guide
 The goal of this pleasant game is to insert the heroes of the Marvel Cinematic Universe into each of the numerous films in which it has appeared.